 - Log out from WhatsApp Web by going to WhatsApp > Menu Button > WhatsApp Web > Logout from all computers.

 - Try to install Push Notifications Fixer and see if it helps.

 - If you are often connected to Wi-Fi, check your Wi-Fi sleep policy (Settings > Wi-Fi > Menu Button > Advanced > Keep Wi-Fi on during sleep) and make sure it is set to Always.

 - Delete and reinstall WhatsApp.

-- Launch the Hangouts app, press the Menu Button, and sign out of all of your accounts (tap the account, scroll down and select Sign out).
-Then re-launch Hangouts and sign back in to your account(s).
+- Launch the Hangouts app, press Menu Button, and sign out of all your accounts (tap the account, scroll down and select Sign out).
+Then re-launch Hangouts and sign back in to your accounts.

-- For Android OS 4.4 and above, make sure that Wi-Fi optimization is unchecked (Settings > Wi-Fi > Menu Button > Advanced > Wi-Fi optimization).
+- Make sure that Wi-Fi optimization is unchecked in Settings > Wi-Fi > Menu Button > Advanced > Wi-Fi optimization.

 WhatsApp Support Team